-[Warning: This story contains major spoilers from Sunday's season three finale of AMC's The Walking Dead, "Welcome to the Tombs."]
+[Warning: This story contains spoilers from "No Sanctuary," the fifth-season premiere of AMC's The Walking Dead.]

 AMC's The Walking Dead roared back to life Sunday with an action-packed fifth-season premiere that was not only filled with blood, zombie guts and action but also two huge emotional gut-punches that truly illustrated what the show is at its core.